KeepingBeat415/HTTP-FileManagerApplication/README.md

 ## COMP 445 - 2022 Fall

-- A1 Set HTTP Application Client Side for received cURL-like command line, then sent to http://httpbin.org.
+- A1 implements HTTP Client Application for received cURL-like command line.

+- A2 implements HTTP Server Application for access files.